 How does a Ludman Briquetter work?

 Ludman Briquetters accommodate process a tremendous number of application-specific requirements.
-Its briquetters provide unique, custom solutions for each customer.
+Likewise, our briquetters provide unique, custom solutions for each customer.
 Ludman Briquetter technology seamlessly draws fine material into the nip zone of a dual pocketed roll press.
 Rolls pull material through the roll nip, and produce dense pelleted output.
 Single input and dual output shaft gearboxes allow for less technical operation.
-Automated electrical features can be used on machines with technical operation.
+In addition, automated electrical features can be used on machines with technical operation.

 What does Ludman specialize in, when it comes to providing briquetting equipment?

 Ludman specializes in fines management applications.
-Products that are separated as fines, produced as a fine grain, or contain highly friable characteristics generate plenty of dust.
-Ludman specializes in upgrading or converting undesirable dust fines into salable pelleted product, through briquetting.
+Therefore, products that are separated as fines, produced as a fine grain, or contain highly friable characteristics generate plenty of dust.
+Additionally, Ludman specializes in upgrading or converting undesirable dust fines into salable pelleted product, through briquetting.
 Many producers across handfuls of industries tussle with undesirable fines that require a pelleted solution.
-Ludman Machines solve this issue by producing dense material that is easily shipped, distributed, and remain intact for end-use.
+However, Ludman machines solve this issue by producing dense material that is easily shipped, distributed, and remain intact for end-use.

 What are the best features of choosing Ludman Industries to provide your briquetters?

-Ludman Machines usually remain in commission for well over 30 years, and much longer, depending on the care each machine receives.
+In conclusion, Ludman machines usually remain in commission for well over 30 years, and much longer, depending on the care each machine receives.
 It builds its machines to save you time, money, and effort on long-term maintenance by upgrading existing machines to latest technologies, such as new super allow technology, nitrited exposure areas, new electrical control features, and new force feeder systems.